rimanfarhood/Crime-statistics-SE/README.md

     - If the user input yes the program will start from beginning.
     - If user input exit the program will stop running.
+    - Error will be displayed if anything than 'yes' or 'exit' is input and the user will be asked to input valid data, until input is valid.

 ![end](https://github.com/rimanfarhood/Crime-statistics-SE/blob/main/assets/end.png)